stevkan/Azure-Relay-Tunneling-Utility/README.md

     d. **"PolicyKey"** - The key for the shared access policy from your Azure Relay namespace.

-    e. **"TargetServiceAddress"** - The localhost address and port for your bot (e.g., "http://localhost:3978/").
+    e. **"TargetServiceAddress"** - The localhost address and port for your bot/agent (e.g., "http://localhost:3978/").

     f. **"ServiceDiscoveryMode"** - Set to "Private" or "Public" for relay visibility.